 Call centre jobs are oriented to sales and customer service.
 As a call centre employee, you must be able to do business with people over the phone.
 Communicating clearly and effectively is one of the foremost perquisites of this job.
 If you enjoy talking to people over the phone, then a call centre job is something that you might love!

 When interviewing for a call centre job, you will be asked some typical interview questions, and some questions that are specifically tailored to a call centre job.
-Apart from preparing your answers to questions such as tell me about yourself, here are some typical call centre interview questions and the guidelines to answer them that you should be familiar with before you walk in for that interview.
+Apart from preparing your answers to the standard job interview questions, here are some typical call centre interview questions and our suggested answers for the same.

 1. What do you know about a call centre job?

 When asked this question, it is best to provide an overview of a call centre to the interviewer.
 A call centre job is a BPO industry job that is oriented towards customer service over the phone.
 Here, you could also talk about the two kinds of call centres- inbound and outbound.
 Depending on whether this is an inbound or outbound call centre, you could talk more about the sales, telemarketing or customer service operations.

 2. Why do you want to work at a call centre?